bojanz/blog/content/post/address-handling-go.md

 a single country's address format, and a new request must be made each time the country changes.
 This is how most widgets relying on Google's address data work, and it's something I wanted to change.

-We provide an [address.FormatHandler](https://github.com/bojanz/address/blob/master/http.go#L12) which can be used with any router:
+The package provides a [handler](https://github.com/bojanz/address/blob/master/http.go#L12) which can be used with any router:
 ```c
 r.Get("/address-formats", address.FormatHandler)
 ```
 It filters data by the provided locale (query string or header) to reduce the response size by another 20%.
-For example, if the locale is "fr", there is no need to return non-latin region names.
+For example, if the locale is "fr", there is no need to return non-Latin region names.
 The result?
 A response size of \~45kb, or **\~14kb** if gzip compression is used.

 And that right there is this package's entire raison d'etre.
 Making the entire dataset small enough